Paper airplane icon

 Milan To Bellagio: Taking The Ferry Across Lake Como

-Bellagio is special for many reasons but its location at the fork in the inverted Y makes it feel like an island floating perfectly in the middle of the mountain encased lake.
-It seemed like the perfect location to head to to get a taster of what Lake Como is all about in the day we had here given its beautiful architecture, stunning position, perfect size and of course the ferry ride across the lake to reach it!
+Bellagio is special for many reasons but its location at the fork in the inverted Y makes it feel like an island floating perfectly in the middle of the mountain-encased lake.
+It seemed like the perfect location to head to to get a taster of what Lake Como is all about on the day we had here given its beautiful architecture, stunning position, perfect size and of course the ferry ride across the lake to reach it!

 The ferry runs frequently and can also accommodate cars and bikes too which makes it ideal for exploring further if you have your own transport and costs €9 (£8.00 / £10.26) each for a return.
 Be sure to check the times so you can plan for your return Train from Milan to Como.